padideee/text-classification/README.md

 # Text-classification, full implementation from scratch (no libraries):
-Text classification using Bernoulli Naive Bayes:
+Text classification using Bernoulli Naive Bayes from scratch:

 - Data cleaning and vectorizing
 - BernoullliNB implementation from scratch